HTTP API authorization

 Australia (Google Cloud, Sydney)https://auth.australia-southeast1.gcp.commercetools.com/

-• Password flow: Creates a token using the customers login credentials.
-This is used with /me endpoints for operations scoped to a specific user session.
+• Password flow: creates a token by using a customer's login credentials.
+These tokens are used with Me endpoints for operations scoped to a specific user session.

 Client credentials flow

-To obtain an access token through the client credentials flow, just issue the following request to the auth service, providing your client_id and client_secret via HTTP Basic Authentication, where the username is the client_id and the password is the client_secret:
+To obtain an access token through the client credentials flow, issue the following request to the auth service by providing your client_id and client_secret via HTTP Basic Authentication.
+Here, the username is the client_id and the password is the client_secret:

 POST https://{auth_host}/oauth/token